NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Add code for Edit and Delete similar kind of Category and it works for CoverType..
 Project Run Successfully till CoverType..UPDATE README..

+5:00 AM
+Started new PART 3 of the assignment and going further and commiting the things along with the changes into files and folders just like old one..
+Project is running successfully without errors and going continue as like before..

+Create Product.cs file into .Models project..
+Commit to the GitHub..